Aileen Marty

-Aileen Maria Marty is physician, scientist, an infectious disease expert, clinical and anatomical pathologist, and a Distinguished University Professor at the FIU Herbert Wertheim College of Medicine.
+Aileen Maria Marty is a physician, scientist, infectious disease expert, clinical and anatomical pathologist, and a Distinguished University Professor at the FIU Herbert Wertheim College of Medicine.

 Early life and education

-Born in Havana, Cuba, her family left Cuba following the Cuban Revolution of 1959.
-Her family first moved to Caracas Venezuela and then to the United States.

-She served as a naval officer in the US Navy for 25 years.
+Born in Havana, Cuba, she served as a officer in the US Navy for 25 years.
 In 1982, while in the Navy, she graduated from the University of Miami School of Medicine.
 She was appointed to the Homeland Defense Committee in 2001 by Admiral James A. Zimble.
-She continued to serve in the US Navy in joint missions after her retirement from the Navy.
+She continued to serve in joint Navy missions after her retirement.

-In 2020 she became a Distinguished University Professor at Florida International University.
-Herbert Wertheim College of Medicine.
+As of 2026, she is a Distinguished University Professor at Florida International University, where she teaches in the Herbert Wertheim College of Medicine.

 Career

 Marty is known for her work in tropical medicine, infectious diseases, and disaster response.
 She advises governments and organizations worldwide on outbreak response and emergency preparedness on diseases including Zika fever in Miami, Ebola, COVID-19, and Mpox.

 While in the Navy, she developed exercise and training programs for the US Government including members of the Department of State, Centers for Disease Control, the Joint Military Intelligence College, Naval War College, Uniformed Services University of the Health Sciences, and Food and Drug Administration, among others.
 She worked on Anthrax cases of patients during the 2001 Anthrax letters, being of special help to the family of the first case to present at what was then Ceders of Lebanon Hospital in Miami.
 She also studied old cases of anthrax at the Armed Forces Institute of Pathology and USAMRIID.
 She has headed World Health Organization teams in outbreak response and mass gatherings and produced interim guidance documents for the World Health Organization.

 As of 2019, Marty is co-editor-in-chief of the journal One Health.

 In 2012, Marty was invited to join the board of World Patent Marketing, which was later investigated for fraud.
 Marty was hired to review patent ideas, though none were ever provided for review.
 She returned her single payment and expressed regret for joining the board when she learned of the possibility of fraud.

 Marty has given two TEDxFIU Talks.
 Marty's 2013 TEDx talk addressed the dual-use nature of chemical and biological weapons in modern warfare and public health.
 At the fourth annual TEDxFIU event, Marty delivered a talk titled Ebola Heroes, recounting her experiences leading containment efforts during the 2014–2015 West African Ebola outbreak.

+During the COVID-19 pandemic in Florida, Marty advocated for early efforts to identify and isolate infected people and their close contacts, and later argued that earlier and more aggressive public-health measures could have reduced the state's death toll.
+She supported early state restrictions to access to long-term care facilities, and the cautious reopening of schools, while criticizing state and federal officials for downplaying the virus and failing to consistently implement measures like masking and physical distancing.